alliedvision/meta-imx-avt/README.md

 Maintainer: Dennis Langenkamp

-Adding the meta-freescale-avt layer to your build
+Adding the meta-imx-avt layer to your build
 =================================================

-Run 'bitbake-layers add-layer meta-freescale-avt'
+Run 'bitbake-layers add-layer meta-imx-avt'